Images of Wounds, First Aid (1)

 2. Wash your hands and, when possible, wear gloves or use a barrier between you and the wound.

-3. Remove any loose debris.
-Note: do NOT pull debris from a wound that is embedded.
+3. Remove any loose debris, but do not attempt to pull embedded debris from a wound.

 4. With a sterile or clean dressing, apply direct pressure.